francistor/igor/doc/Intro.md

 ```

 The origin for resources in files is relative to the path where the bootstrap file resides.

 If the `origin` starts with `database` the syntax must be `database:<table-name>:<key-column-name>:<parameters-column-name>`.
 The result of the retrieval will be a JSON file with the values in the `key-column-name` as properties and the corresponding values in `parameters-column-name` as values.
 For that reason, this column MUST have JSON syntax.

+The `resource://` prefix indicates that the object is embedded in the igor executable.
+All the files in the `resources` directory are available in this way.

 If the environment variable `IGOR_CLOUD`` is specified, for example as "Google", then the http(s) resource retrieval will make use of authentication using a service account using the native mechanisms of that cloud.
 This way, configuration files may be retrieved from the cloud object storage.